ahisbrook/sg-recs-code-archaeology/CodeArchaeology.md

 ## Part 1: Getting Your Bearings

 The first hurdle to working with any legacy codebase is just understanding what on God's green earth is even happening.
 Establishing an understanding of current state and functionality is key.
 There are many tools in your toolbelt that you can use for this task.
-My top three are:
+Here are a few:

 #### Write a test
 - Use the interface as it appears to be meant to be used and see what breaks